pipekit/talk-demos/argocon-demos/2023-scaling-to-thousands-of-data-and-cicd-pipelines-using-argo-and-vcluster/demonstrating-argo-workflows-and-vcluster-at-scale/README.md

 The aim of this is to demonstrate that by running many Argo Workflows instances inside vClusters, you will reduce the number of API calls made back to the kubernetes API on the host cluster.
 This will reduce API throttling and should allow you to run more workflows/pods concurrently than you would if you were just running on the host cluster.

 ## Prepare the vClusters
 We used [vCluster pro](https://www.vcluster.com/pro/) for this test.
-This allows us to use CRs to create the vclusters, instead of the full helm chart.
+This allows us to use CRs to create the vClusters instead of the full helm chart.

 You will first need to create and deploy a `VirtualClusterTemplate` CR.
 One is not supplied here as the exact template will depend on your needs.